I have worked in technology for over 15 years. I enjoy many sports and golf is one of my passions.

 You will find that there are three lines you must become familiar with, the target line (the line that you want the ball to finish on), the swing path line (path of your swing), and the clubface direction line (where the face of the club is pointing at impact).
 The latter two are important concepts you must understand and have control of in order to play better golf.

 Clubface direction is the line where the ball will start moving on.
 The relationship between the clubface direction and the swing path determines just how much spin your ball will have, which determines how much the shot will curve.
-If you're able to understand this, you can actually correct your own swing and even make improvements without needing to take lessons.
+If you're able to understand this, you can actually correct your swing and even make improvements without needing to take lessons.

-In order to take control of your ball flight, you must learn how to control your clubface direction and also your swing path.
+To take control of your ball flight, you must learn how to control your clubface direction and also your swing path.

-2. Understanding Your Ball Flight
+2. Ball Flight

 With the help of modern technology, it has been determined that the clubface direction is the key influencer of the initial direction of the golf ball.
 Additionally, your swing path determines how much curve or spin is put on the golf ball.